Summer is quickly approaching and now is the perfect time to start getting those summer clothing staples together.

 Once you have your pieces cut to the dimensions you want, it’s time to sew.

-When sewing with linen I prefer to use a thread that blends in (coordinating).
-This is a personal preference so you could definitely use a thread that contrasts the linen so you see it.
+When sewing most projects, I prefer to use a thread that blends in (coordinating).
+This is a personal preference so you could definitely use a thread that contrasts so you see it.
 It’s up to you.
-I used Gutterman thread #506 (for reference).

 - Thread your machine and bobbin with the thread color of your choice.